tksgmsy/pxt-BME280_I2C/docs/index.md

 You can visit the following link to refer where the terminals are on your micro:bit.
 http://microbit.org/guide/hardware/pins/

-On the other hand, your BME280 device will be vary, so I cannot describe here what pin should be connected to your what pin of your BME280 device.
-However most of a device should have the following connections, if you have a difficulty to connect your device, try asking the people around you, don't hesitate.
+On the other hand, your BME280 device will be vary, so I cannot describe here what pin should be connected to what pin of your BME280 device.
+However, most of a device should have the following connections, if you have a difficulty to connect your device, try asking the people around you, don't hesitate.

 1. "+3v3" -> "VDD" (This is to supply +3V power to your BME280 from micro:bit)
 2. "GND" -> "GND" (This is to supply +3V power to your BME280 from micro:bit)